frontend-services/craft-timetraveler/README.md

 ![Screenshot](resources/img/user-profile-fields.png)

-3. Now each user is allowed to select custom timezone.
+3. That's all.
+Now every user is allowed to select custom timezone.
 Timezone for the user will be changed for both frontend site and Craft admin, as long as the user is logged in.

+## FAQs
+### Will this plugin work on already developed sites or are there any twig modifications necessary?
+Yes, this plugin will work on any already existing site.
+All you need to do is enable the plugin, add the field to user's profile as described below and that's it, plugin will work out of the box, even on existing sites.
+No modifications are necesary in twig code for showing dates on frontend.

+### Can I add the time zone selection field to frontend user profile edit form?
+Absolutely.
+Time zone selection field is a field like any other custom field on user profile.
+Simply add the dropdown field with list of timezones and name it `fields[timeZone]` (or replace `timeZone` in case you renamed the field as shown above).

+### Can I allow unregistered users to select a time zone?
+Unfortunately not yet but that feature is on our roadmap.

 ## Time Traveler Roadmap